brandenesmith/Chucker/README.md

 # Chucker

-A Local Network Traffic Logger for iOS
+A local network traffic debugging utility for iOS.